-If you’re looking for a simple-to-use fire pit for those cool falls night or an evening get together, a propane fire pit is probably the right choice for you.
-We spent about 100 hours testing various options and configurations, many of which were great and came to the conclusion that the Outland Firebowl Premium Portable Fire Pit is the best fire pit for most people.
+If you’re looking for a simple-to-use fire pit for those cool falls night or an evening get together, a gas fire pit is probably the right choice for you.
+We spent over 100 hours testing various options and configurations, many of which were great and came to the conclusion that the Outland Firebowl Premium Portable Fire Pit is the best fire pit for most people.
 Its easy to use controls, compact size, and included extras make it an excellent value for its price.

 Top Pick – Best Propane Fire Pit

 The Outland Firebowl is a capable propane fire pit that would be equally at home on a patio as it would be in a campground—and it’s much easier to use and transport than its competitors.

 With a very affordable price, our top pick, the Outland Firebowl Premium Portable Fire Pit, is absolutely pack full of features: automatic ignition, flame adjustment controls, durable steel construction, 10′ gas line with built in regulator, and an included lid and carrying strap that make it wonderfully easy to move around.
 Plus, with its massive 58,000 BTU burner you can stay warm down to around 45°F, blowing away some of the less powerful competition.
 The only downside to the Outland Firebowl – something only the largest of non-portable gas fire pits resolve- is the visible propane tank, but honestly when the flames are high and your hot dogs are cooking you’ll never think twice about it.
 Read the full Review

 Runner up – Best Wood Burning Fire Pit

 The Sunnydaze Cast Iron Wood-Burning Fire Pit Bowl is a perfect choice for those looking for more natural fire pit with a minimalist design that requires very little upkeep.